 According to industry sources, the sanitary notification regulation provides a registration exemption for food ingredients that are utilized by local food manufacturers in final products that enter with their own sanitary notification.
-To be eligible to import product under this provision, the product must arrive with prior authorization.
+To be eligible for import under this provision, the product must arrive with prior authorization.
 Obtaining approval is highly cumbersome, requiring proof that the ingredient will not be commercialized prior to undergoing substantive transformation.
-This authorization/certificate needs to be requested on ECUPASS system for each shipment.
+This authorization/certificate needs to be requested in the ECUAPASS system for each shipment.